TDzhafari/weather_and_county_eda_clean/README.md

-# The following code is for a class.
+# This repos is version control and development of a code for a class assignment.

  Program: Data Science and Business Analytics
  Class: Advanced Business Intelligence
  Assignment: #2